dherault/serverless-offline/README.md

 * Node.js λ only.
 * Velocity templates support.
 * Lazy loading of your files with require cache invalidation: no need for a reloading tool like Nodemon.
-* And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, Babel runtime, CORS, etc...
+* And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, CORS, etc...

 This plugin is updated by its users, I just do maintenance and ensure that PRs are relevant to the community.
 In other words, if you [find a bug or want a new feature](https://github.com/dherault/serverless-offline/issues), please help us by becoming one of the [contributors](https://github.com/dherault/serverless-offline/graphs/contributors) :v: !
 See the [contributing section](#contributing).
 We are looking for maintainers, see [this issue](https://github.com/dherault/serverless-offline/issues/304).